Stourbridge Railway: GWR link to Handsworth

 The OWWR had come under the control of the GWR by this time, and so in order to integrate the Stourbridge Railway with their system, the GWR constructed a link from the Stourbridge Railway at Smethwick to Handsworth Junction, which was opened at the same time, connecting it to the GWR's Birmingham Snow Hill to Wolverhampton Low Level Line, allowing trains to run into Snow Hill station.
 The running of the line was also taken over by the GWR.

 Merger with the GWR

-The Stourbridge Railway was formally merged with the GWR in 1870 after it emerged that the company's director W. T. Adcock had fraudulently issued stock.
+The Stourbridge Railway was formally merged with the GWR in 1870 by the Great Western Railway Act 1869 (32 & 33 Vict. c. cix), after it emerged that the company's director W. T. Adcock had fraudulently issued stock.

 The route today

 The line still functions today as part of the Birmingham to Worcester via Kidderminster Line.